joe-ldp/Rawalle/README.md

 - Coop resets: When enabled, the macro will open to lan (with cheats on) when you play an instance.
 - Bypass wall: When you reset, if there are any other instances currently locked you will get sent straight to that instance, bypassing the wall entirely.
 I only recommend this if you're background resetting.
 - Unpause on switch: Unpause or don't unpause when you play an instance
 - Auto-bop: Automatically deletes old worlds when you load up the macro.
-Intend to improve the safety of this feature in the future in regards to accidental activation.

 ## OBS Websocket